 Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 1 Online Online timetabled

 - Level 1 core unit in the CHNSB Chinese Studies major sequence

 - Level 1 elective

-- Typically this unit is assessed in the following ways: (1) participation; (2) online quizzes; and (3) examination (including oral and written).
+Indicative assessments in this unit are as follows: (1) participation; (2) workbook and oral presentation; and (3) examination (including oral and written).
 Further information is available in the unit outline.